INDUSTRIAL

 Over the ensuing decades, additional property was acquired (triangle at northeast corner of 1955 map below), and the yard facilities were reconfigured to accommodate the changes in freight haulage.
 From the 1800's to around 1930, the stock pens at the south end of the yard were done away with and warehouses constructed.
 The freight station at West 59th Street was closed and property usage ceded to the City of New York Department of Sanitation (which, ironically still occupies the site.)

 By the 1940's, the bulk storage of grain was no longer necessary in the New York City area.
-Grain Elevator A, which had been built in 1876, and had a capacity of 1.5 million bushels of grain and was one of the largest single structures in New York City; was demolished, like almost all the other grain elevators in the Metropolitan area.
+The original Grain Elevator A, which had been built in 1876, and had a capacity of 1.5 million bushels of grain and was one of the largest single structures in New York City; burnt down in April 1889 in a huge conflagration, along with Elevator B which was located on the pier.
+After the fire, Elevator A was built back slightly larger somewhat combining the capacities of the two previous elevators.
 For those of you who are interested, a bushel of grain weighs 60 pounds.
 A new grain elevator built in 1941 and of 13.5 million bushel capacity was constructed at Albany, NY (130 miles north), which pretty much supplanted those in the New York City proper.
-The grain elevator site now was home to a small concrete plant built in its footprint.
+The grain elevator site in Manhattan now was home to a small concrete plant built in its footprint.

 Additional platforms were built to the east of the poultry area for automobile unloading, which by the 1940's was really becoming a major shipping commodity.
 A chicken in every pot and an automobile in every garage finally became reality!

-New milk platforms were built in the in acquired triangle bordered by West 65 and West 62 along West End Avenue.
+Strangely, new milk platforms were built in the in acquired triangle bordered by West 65 and West 62 along West End Avenue.
 These replaced the milk platforms that were located at West 30th Street between Ninth and Tenth Avenues and that were razed for construction of the Morgan Parcel Post Facility.
+But, with the advent of the mechanically refrigerated express milk car (tanks) these platforms would not last long.

 .